HatmanW/TaskTrackerExpansion/docs/README.md

 Note: that these will be update as we uncover a lot of the information on Github's technology stacks and how best to integrate them with the Django application.

 # LICENSE
+AI disclaimer:
+This project includes code generated using OpenAI's ChatGPT, which was modified to suit the specific requirements of this project.

 The MIT License (MIT)

 Copyright (c) John B. Winchester, Tyler S. McCoid 2024